FOIMan explains how to make responsible and effective FOI requests.

 Your request isn’t the only request that will be received by the authority.
 The people who have to answer your request will also have a number of other responsibilities to meet.
 Try to be patient and accept that you may not get an answer as quickly as you would like.
 In the vast majority of cases you will get a response before the statutory deadline of 20 working days (and note that phrase, ‘working days’ – in effect, organisations have a month to respond, give or take a couple of days).

-Again, be patient whilst waiting for a response, and when you do receive it, read it carefully.
+- Again, be patient whilst waiting for a response, and when you do receive it, read it carefully.
 If you are still dissatisfied with it, consider contacting the Information Commissioner and asking him to review the response.
-Bear in mind that this may take some time – though turnaround times at the Commissioner’s Office have improved considerably in the last year.
+Bear in mind that this may take some time.

 10. Use the information you receive responsibly